 For those who prefer to escape the crowds of Waikiki Beach, the Turtle Bay Resort provides luxury accommodations on the North Shore.
 Staying there allows for more chances of seeing turtles.

 - Location: Near Haleiwa, North Shore

-This beach on the north shore of Oahu is a popular area to see turtles in the wild.
-The beach is also known as Oahu Turtle Beach or Honolulu Turtle Beach.
+This beach on the north shore of Oahu is a popular area for turtle watching in the wild.
+The beach is also known as Turtle Beach Oahu or Honolulu Turtle Beach.

 Turtles sometimes leave the water and make their way onto the beach.
 Once on the sand, they park themselves and enjoy the hot Hawaiian sun.

-On my first trip to Hawaii, we drove to Laniakea Beach and had the joy of seeing large green turtles on the sand and many more in the water.
+On my first trip to Hawaii, we drove to this north shore beach and had the joy of seeing large green turtles on the sand and many more in the water.

 There was a great volunteer organization there that day.
 They work to classify and protect all sea turtles in Hawaii.
 Their website shows the turtles and information they know about them.
 You can meet the Honu here.

 A red rope helps to encourage tourists and visitors to maintain a 10 ft (3m) distance from the turtle.
 On the trees, signage reminds visitors to keep their distance.